 - Both require security awareness training

-Practical tip: If you are implementing ISO 27001 for BNR compliance, document your BNR control mapping explicitly.
+Practical tip: If you are implementing ISO 27001 alongside BNR Regulation N°50/2022, document your BNR control mapping explicitly.
 This makes BNR inspections easier and demonstrates to auditors that your ISMS is fit for purpose in the Rwandan regulatory context.
+Our BNR cybersecurity audit preparation guide covers the inspection side in detail.

 The certification process: step by step